-- Summer 2018: Engineering and permitting continues for the culvert replacements along Crystal Creek at Broadway Avenue, Country Club Road, Barlina Avenue, McHenry Avenue, and Dartmoor Drive.
+- Summer 2018: The City continues the engineering and permitting process for the culvert replacements along Crystal Creek at Broadway Avenue, Country Club Road, Barlina Avenue, McHenry Avenue, and Dartmoor Drive.

 - February 22, 2018: City staff met with the Country Club Area residents for a final check-in.
 View the presentation

-- January 22, 2018: Letters were mailed to all residents in the study area inviting them to the open house.
+- January 22, 2018: The City mailed letters to all residents in the study area and invited them to the Open House.

-- July 31, 2017: Letters were mailed to all residents in the study area inviting them to the open house.
+- July 31, 2017: The City mailed letters to all residents in the study area and invited them to the Open House.

-- July 18, 2017: City council presentation to review the stakeholder engagement process to review and refine improvements to reduce the risk of flooding.
+- July 18, 2017: A City Council Presentation occurred to review the stakeholder engagement process, review and refine improvements, and reduce the risk of flooding.

-- June/July 2017: City experienced successive and excessive rain events leading to the total rainfall for June and July of almost 20 inches, over double the normal average.
+- June/July 2017: The City experienced successive and excessive rain events, which led to June-July's total rainfall of almost 20 inches, over double the normal average.

 - 2013-2014: A FEMA regulatory hydrology model was created.
 Unfortunately, the model did not show favorable results for removing residents from the FEMA floodplain as originally anticipated.
 A review of the leakage from the Lake was extensively explored and determined to not be factual.